6 Day Great Smoky Mountains Itinerary With Easy Hikes, Lodging and Local Tips

 The Great Smoky Mountain National Park spans both Tennessee and North Carolina and is one of the most visited national parks in the country.

-National Park Fees: No entrance fee, but you’ll need a parking pass if you stop for more than 15 minutes in any parking area.
+There is no entrance fee, but you’ll need a parking pass if you stop for more than 15 minutes in any parking area.

 Where To Stay In The Smokies